jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

 Iterating Over Collections of Annotations
 -----------------------------------------

-The collection of :class:`~dendropy.dataobject.base.Annotation` objects representing metadata annotations associated with particular phylgoenetic data objects can be accessed through the :attr:`annotations` attribute of each particular object.
+The collection of :class:`~dendropy.datamodel.basemodel.Annotation` objects representing metadata annotations associated with particular phylgoenetic data objects can be accessed through the :attr:`annotations` attribute of each particular object.

 For example::